 Aside from the fact that plastics take thousands of years to break down, they also release microplastics with each use.
 These microplastics are harmful to human health and the environment at large.

 Glass food containers are perfect for storing leftovers to avoid food waste and preserving food at home.
 Also, keep other edible items in mason jars and glass bottles.
-You can upcycle your used jam, mayonnaise containers, and beverage bottles for this purpose rather than buying new which helps you to go zero waste on a budget.
+You can upcycle your used jam, mayonnaise containers, and beverage bottles for this purpose rather than buying new ones, which helps you to go zero waste on a budget.

 Do you need covers for containers that don’t have lids, or do you need to wrap your protein and other edible items?
 Beeswax wrap is an excellent alternative to plastic wrap.
 Beeswax wrap is an eco-friendly storage material that keeps food fresh for a short while.